Tanjeem1/FastApi-Task/README.md

-In this task I have used
+In this task I have used:
 language: Python
 FastApi
 Database: Mysql